Academy of

 Textbooks

-1. Occlusion-from TMJ to Smile design- Peter Dawson-2nd Edition
+1. Occlusion-from TMJ to Smile design- Peter Dawson

 4. Esthetics of anterior fixed prosthodontics- Chiche G, Pinault A